decentdao/fractal-docs/start.md

 ![](.gitbook/assets/connect-wallet-dropdown.png)

 Select your installed wallet plugin from the available options to connect your wallet with Fractal.
-Once connected, you should see your wallet address or ENS name and avatar in the upper right of the app.
+Once connected, you should see your wallet address or ENS name and avatar in the upper right corner of the app.

 Now that you are connected, Fractal will display your full range of options for any given DAO that you are a signer or token holder for.